Onemanwolf/How_Session_Minimize_Test_Maintance/How_Session/Test_Minimize_Test_Maintance.md

         using AutoFixture.AutoMoq;
 ```

-`EmailMessageSendBufferShould` requires a `IEmailGateway` we can use a `Mock<IEmailGateway>()` to create the dependency as shown below
+`EmailMessageSendBuffer` requires a `IEmailGateway` we can use a `Mock<IEmailGateway>()` to create the dependency as shown below

-We use Moq to mock so lets give that a try add hte below test method and make sure you have all the using added.
+We use Moq to mock so lets give that a try add the below test method and make sure you have all the using added.

+add the test below and let take a look at how we can improve this test.

 ```C#
 using AutoFixture;